dgkim5360/today-i-found/README.rst

 Pyrex
 http://www.cosc.canterbury.ac.nz/greg.ewing/python/Pyrex/version/Doc/About.html

-Stackoverflow: How do I build a numpy array from a generator? https://stackoverflow.com/questions/367565/how-do-i-build-a-numpy-array-from-a-generator
+StackExchange: How do I build a numpy array from a generator? https://stackoverflow.com/questions/367565/how-do-i-build-a-numpy-array-from-a-generator

 Quora: What are your reviews between PyTorch and TensorFlow?